Alternatives to Merchant Cash Advances for UK Businesses in 2026

 The right choice of funding product depends on three things: your business model, the revenue you generate, and what exactly you are trying to fund.

-Card-heavy businesses (retail, hospitality, e-commerce) benefit most from revolving credit.
+Card-heavy businesses (retail, hospitality, e-commerce) might benefit most from revolving credit.
 The funding need is recurring and cyclical.
 Stock, staffing, and cash flow timing gaps appear regularly.
 A facility that revolves without reapplication matches that operational reality far better than a one-off advance.

 B2B businesses with significant outstanding invoices should consider invoice finance first.
 They may already have the cash they need: it is sitting in unpaid invoices.
 Unlocking it through invoice finance is often faster and cheaper than taking on new debt.